heroku/langchain-heroku/docs/langgraph_101_verification_summary.md

-# LangGraph 101 CharHeroku Integration Verification Summary
+# LangGraph 101 ChatHeroku Integration Verification Summary

 ## Overview

-This document summarizes the comprehensive verification that the LangGraph 101 multi-agent exercises work correctly with CharHeroku, the Heroku Inference API integration for LangChain.
+This document summarizes the comprehensive verification that the LangGraph 101 multi-agent exercises work correctly with ChatHeroku, the Heroku Inference API integration for LangChain.

 ## What Was Verified

 ### 1. Complete Exercise Coverage

-All 7 exercises from the [official LangGraph 101 tutorial](https://github.com/langchain-ai/langgraph-101/blob/main/notebooks/multi_agent.ipynb) have been verified to work with CharHeroku:
+All 7 exercises from the [official LangGraph 101 tutorial](https://github.com/langchain-ai/langgraph-101/blob/main/notebooks/multi_agent.ipynb) have been verified to work with ChatHeroku:

 - ✅ **Exercise 1**: Environment Setup and Database Initialization
 - ✅ **Exercise 2**: State Management and Schema Definition